École des Métiers de la Culture et du Marché de l'Art (ICART)

 Course Information

 Students going to ICART will have a limited number of courses to choose from in English.
 With the appropriate language level (minimum B1), students may choose from a wider offering of courses conducted in French.
 FIT AHMP students may choose to take additional courses at ICART or online FIT courses on a case by case basis at no additional cost (as this program is an exchange program).
+Typically, upon arrival, there is a week drop/add period.

 Academic Calendar